-Ali Daneshmandnia, Director and Teacher of Data and Security
+Ali Daneshmandnia, Teacher of Data and Security

 Ali Daneshmandnia currently is a professor at The New School Center for Media.
 Previously, he served as Chief Information Officer of Globe Institute of Technology for 22 years.
 Currently, in addition to teaching at The New School Center for Media, he serves as Information Technology consultant and professor for MS&T and CUNY respectively.
 His area of research and specialization is Information Security Governance, Networking, and Data Science.
 Ali Daneshmandnia obtained his PhD in Information Studies from Long Island University, CW Post, and an MBA from New York Institute of Technology with specialization in MIS and BS in Banking and Money Management from Adelphi University located in New York.